The Quick Answer

 What Happens to Your Circulation Under Stress?

-When your body is under stress, whether it's a traffic jam or a big deadline, it activates its "fight or flight" response.
-Chronic stress causes physical changes that can actually impact the systems of the body, including your circulation.
+When your body is under stress, it activates its "fight or flight" response.
+Chronic stress causes physical changes that can affect the body's systems, including your circulation.
 Here's how:

 - Your adrenal glands release stress hormones, primarily cortisol and adrenaline.